MadhanRavuru/Docker_project/README.md

 `docker run -p 8000:8000 -ti docker_example`

+After entering the docker container,

+`cd src`
+`source activate ml`
+`python flask_api.py`

 ### To run the Web Application
-Go to the [url](https://0.0.0.0:8000/apidocs) , and test the ouput with get and post methods.
+Go to the [url](http://0.0.0.0:8000/apidocs/) , and test the ouput with get and post methods.
 For post method, you can supply the *TestFile.csv* file